Updated November 2017

 The waffled cells of these two products (Patagonia on the left, Under Armour on the right) helped increase their breathability and drying speed simultaneously.

 For this reason, in our reviews, we changed the time from the hours we recorded to a percentage comparable to the best finisher.
 We think this is more fair and useful.
 Keep in mind, though, that some of the tight fitting tops, like the Under Armour 4.0

 , might have performed even better with the fabric stretched over a body, creating more space for air to pass between fibers, instead of simply being hung on a hanger.

 From that experiment, we came to one conclusion that now seems logical and obvious; thin fabrics dry faster than thicker fabrics.
-The Rab Merino+ 160
+The Helly Hansen Lifa Stripe Crew

-was the winner in this test, and also happened to be one of the least dense layers.
-Across all of the layers tested, thickness was a better predictor of performance than material or advertised features.
-This should be an important (and common sense) consideration for retail shoppers, heavy sweaters, and outdoor enthusiasts who seem plagued by rain clouds overhead.
+was the winner of this test.
+Consisting of the thinnest material, this isn't too surprising.
+Across all of the layers tested, the thickness was a better predictor of performance than material or advertised features.
+This should be an important (and common sense) consideration for retail shoppers, heavy sweaters and go-getters, and outdoor enthusiasts who seem plagued by rain clouds overhead.

-Soaking all the products for our drying speed test.
+Soaking the tops for our drying speed test.
 Some of the models were resistant to becoming saturated until we agitated them under a constant stream of water.

 and Mountain Hardwear Microchill 2.0